seunara247/About-me/README.md

 # WELCOME TO MY GITHUB PROFILE
-Hi, i am **Oluwaseunfunmi Sowunmi**, a **Cybersecurity and Cloud Engineering professional** passionate about securing cloud environments, solving complex security challenges, and optimizing cloud infrastructure.
+Hi, i am **Oluwaseunfunmi Sowunmi**, a **Cybersecurity and Cloud Engineering professional** who is venturing into **DevOps** passionate about securing cloud environments, solving complex security challenges, and optimizing cloud infrastructure.
 With a strong background in **threat intelligence, risk management, identity and access management, automation and cloud security**, i help organisations build **resilient, secure and scalable** cloud solution.
 ## MY EXPERTISE
 I bring **security-first approach** in securing cloud infrastructure and implementing cybersecurity controls to protect systems and data.
 Here are some of my key skills:
 - **Cloud Platforms**: i am proficient in **AWS** and **Azure**.